TwigGlenn4/resource_crops/README.md

 ### Essence Ore
 Essence Ore is found between depths of -5 and -5000.
 ### Essence Harvester
-The Essence Harvester will harvest a resource crop of any type, dropping the items under it on the crop.
-It must be placed above the crop it will harvest.
+The Essence Harvester will harvest any fully grown resource crop directly under it and drop the item onto the crop.
 ### Seeds
-Seeds are placed on farmland, only grow when it is wet, and can be crafted into it's respective essence.
+Seeds are placed on farmland, only grow when it is wet, and can be crafted into their respective essence.
 ### Essences
-Essences are usually crafted into their results by filling the crafting grid.
+Essences are usually crafted into materials by filling the crafting grid, see special recipies with a crafting guide mod.
-### Elements
+### Elemental Essences
 Mostly used as another way to get misc items.
-Fire essence can be crafted with an item to smelt it, but this only works with ores for the metals that have crops and all smelting recipies from *minetest_game*
+Fire essence can be crafted with an item to smelt it.
+Essence Smelting only currently works with metals that have existing crops and recipies from *minetest_game*
 ### Inferno Stone
-The Inferno Stone can be crafted with an item to get the twice the result of smelting that item, and you get the Inferno Stone back.
+The Inferno Stone can be crafted with an item to get the twice the result of smelting that item, it is not consumed by the recipe.
 This only works on the same items as fire essence.
 ### Crops
 Crops require a light level of at least 8, so they can grow in torchlight.
 You can punch a crop to harvest it,